 Although traditional china cups, finger sandwiches, and dainty cakes are still immensely popular, they are not exclusive to hotels and fine dining establishments.
 Many places across the country have also added a little twist to their afternoon tea, making it so much more than just tea and cake!

-With Yorkshire being home to the best tea in the country, we thought we’d take a look and see where in the region we could find a quirky afternoon tea.
+With Yorkshire being home to the best tea in the country, we thought we’d take a look and see where we could find quirky afternoon teas in Yorkshire.
 We were not disappointed!

-Where to Find a Quirky Afternoon Tea in Yorkshire…
+Where to Find Quirky Afternoon Teas in Yorkshire…

 Cupcakes 2 Love, Doncaster

-Cupcakes 2 Love in Doncaster offer some truly magnificent themed afternoon teas.
+Cupcakes 2 Love in Doncaster offers some truly magnificent themed afternoon teas.
 They are constantly adding new themes to their menu and we pretty much love every idea they have come up with.
 Available to book online in advance, they’ve offered numerous themes over the years, including Barbie, Beauty & The Beast, Fortnite, Friends, Harry Potter, James Bond, Finding Nemo, Lego, and The Lion King.
 They also create quirky afternoon teas for particular holidays such as Halloween and Christmas so these are perfect for a treat during the school holidays!

 These guys are professional cake makers and supply wedding and occasion cakes in and around the Doncaster region.
-It’s no wonder their afternoon teas are so aesthetically pleasing!
+It’s no wonder their alternative afternoon teas are so aesthetically pleasing!
 Each 3-tiered stand includes appropriately shaped sandwiches, perfectly decorated cupcakes and a selection of other sweet and savoury treats.
 These quirky afternoon teas in Yorkshire must be booked in advance so once you have chosen from their huge list of available themes, get yourself booked in and enjoy an Instagrammable feast with friends!

 Betty’s Vintage Hut, Littondale